bytecodealliance/wasmtime/docs/contributing-release-process.md

   * This will send a PR, but you should not merge it.
 Instead use this PR and the time ahead of the security release to fix any issues with CI.
 Older `release-x.y.z` branches haven't run CI in awhile so they may need to backport fixes of one variety or another.
+DO NOT include the actual fix for the security issue into the PR, that comes in the next step.
 3. **Make the patches public**
   * For the `main` branch this will involve simply publishing the GitHub Security Advisory.
 Note that CI will run after the advisory's changes are